trinhminhhuy/ads/README.md

 <b>Easiest mode to farm suggested</b><br>
 This web page will suggest the easiest mode that you can play effectively to get the most shikigami counts (Vietnamese included).

+<b>Shiki highlight video</b><br>
+Video introducing shikigami highlighted at the bottom of this webpage.